allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 ## Code
 1. subsample package handles the subsampling phase.
-2. primitiveop package defines what a primitive query operation is and how to generate them from a subsample.
+2. queryop package defines what a primitive query operation is and how to generate them from a subsample.
 3. compoundop package defines how primitive query operations can be combined into compound operations.
 4. QueryEvaluator.scala defines the evaluation functions to use.
 5. TokenizedQuery.scala breaks queries into sequences of smaller queries as a preprocessing step.
+7. HitAnalyzer.scala preprocesses Hits by calculating their labels and grouping the tokens within each hit so that they can be used by queryop.OpGenerator
-6. QuerySuggester.scala 'glues' these pieces together and implements the actual beam search.
+6. QuerySuggester.scala glues these pieces together and implements the actual beam search.